4levity/homeglue/README.md

 Known working with firmware WeMo_WW_2.00.11054.PVT-OWRT-Insight (hardware version 1) as well as WeMo_WW_2.00.11057.PVT-OWRT-InsightV2 (hardware version 2).

-Also identifies other UPNP devices on the LAN, in order to monitor whether they are on or off.
+Also identifies other UPnP devices on the LAN, in order to monitor whether they are on or off.

 Future plans:
 * tests